aaronland/go-broadcaster-slack/README.md

 ```
 $> bin/broadcast/main.go \
 	-body 'this is a test' \
-	-broadcaster 'slack://{SLACK_CHANNEL_NAME_OR_ID}?credentials=file:///usr/local/slack-broadcaster.txt' \
+	-broadcaster 'slack://{SLACK_CHANNEL_NAME_OR_ID}?credentials={RUNTIMVAR_URI}' \
 	-image /usr/local/000.jpg \
 	-image /usr/local/001.jpg
 ```

-Where the `?credentials=` is expected to be a valid [sfomuseum/runtimevar](https://github.com/sfomuseum/runtimevar) URI for example `file:///usr/local/slack-broadcaster.txt`).
+Where the `?credentials=` is expected to be a valid [sfomuseum/runtimevar](https://github.com/sfomuseum/runtimevar) URI.
+For example `file:///usr/local/slack-broadcaster.txt`.

 The value of that URI, when dereferenced, is expected to contain a valid Slack API OAuth token.
 That token should have the following scopes: `channels:read`, `chat:write`, `files:write`.

 #### Implementation details